cswinter/LocustDB/README.md

 ### LZ4

-Compile with `--feature "enable_lz4"` to enable an additional lz4 compression pass which can significantly reduce data size both on disk and in-memory, at the cost of slightly slower in-memory queries.
+Compile with `--features "enable_lz4"` to enable an additional lz4 compression pass which can significantly reduce data size both on disk and in-memory, at the cost of slightly slower in-memory queries.

 ## Goals
 A vision for LocustDB.